Nurses are the heroes of real life available for 24x7 patient support.

-A professional nursing resume summary is that junction in the resume which makes crossing the next road very easy for the recruiter.
+A professional nursing resume summary is that junction in the nursing resume which makes crossing the next road very easy for the recruiter.

 So to say, this is a 4-5 line synopsis summarising your entire career journey and makes the everlasting impact on the recruiter.

-A 6-seconds recruiter neither has the time nor has the patience to read each and every line in the resume.
+A 6-seconds recruiter neither has the time nor has the patience to read each and every line in the nursing resume.

 But he uses what we call it as scanning rather than skimming.